dstndstn/ch_frb_io/README.md

   - Eventually it would be nice to do an end-to-end test of the FRB backend, by having a "simulator" node generate timestreams containing noise + FRB's, and sending them over the network.
-However, the current simulation code is single-threaded, and a single core is too slow to even generate a stream of Gaussian random numbers at full CHIME bandwidth!
+However, the current simulation code is too slow to do this!

+    The most important thing is to multithread the part of the code which simulates the timestream (e.g. we could have one rf_pipeline per beam, with outputs combined into a ring buffer which feeds the intensity_network_ostream).
+It may also help a little to write an AVX2 packet encoding kernel.

   - When the network stream is running, it maintains "event counts" for many types of events, such as packet drops, assembler hits/misses etc.  Right now we don't really